redhookmq/redhook-1/src/markup/content/_index.md

       details: "We want you to own, and we will work with you to buy your building when you’re in the best position to do so."
       img_lrg: "images/home/process/lrg/05.jpg"
       img_sml: "images/home/process/sml/05.jpg"
+case_studies:
+  title: "Case Studies"
+  details: "Just in the last three years, Red Hook Capital has taken on more than ten projects around the country.
+Find out how we have partnered with quality schools to help make their dreams come true."
+leadership:
+  title: "Leadership"
+  leader:
+    - name: "David Hyun"
+      role: "Partner"
+      image: null
+      email: "dhyun@redhookcap.com"
+      bio: |
+        David’s knowledge of charter school real estate development is unsurpassed.
+Since 2009, he has developed and financed over 25 charter schools — totaling over $300 million in investment — using conventional bank loans, new market tax credits, tax exempt bonds, and various state bonds.
+In two decades, he’s touched all aspects of the real estate cycle, from investment to construction and development to property management and corporate accounting.

+        Prior to joining Red Hook Capital, Mr. Hyun worked for Westfield, Trammell Crow Company, Playa Capital Company (Playa Vista Master Development), and most recently he served as the CFO/COO at Alliance College Ready Public Schools in Los Angeles.
+    - name: "Craig Underwood"
+      role: "Partner"
+      image: null
+      email: "cunderwood@redhookcap.com"
+      bio: |
+        Craig Underwood’s two-decade journey in public finance led him to launch Red Hook Capital Partners in 2013.
+He has oversight over all financing and fiscal guidance that the firm offers, guiding clients through the treacherous waters of institutional real estate development.

+        Craig’s background includes serving as the chief executive of the BLX Group LLC (BLX), a leading public finance advisory and consulting firm for the past 20 years.
+Under his leadership, BLX has grown into a national firm with five offices across the country, representing hundreds of state/local governmental agencies and not-for-profits, including various charter school organizations.
+During his career, he has overseen debt, derivative and structured financial product transactions totalling over $40 billion in principal/notional amounts.
+    - name: "Marisa Quinanar"
+      role: "Vice President"
+      image: null
+      email: "cunderwood@redhookcap.com"
+      bio: |
+        Marisa brings a deep understanding of school and community needs to Red Hook.
+She is the former business development manager for EdTec-Southern California, a back office operations provider that works with public schools around the country.
+She also served as the Regional Director of Policy and Advocacy for the California Charter Schools Association (CCSA).
+In this capacity, she represented over 250 schools throughout the greater LA area as they navigated the Prop 39 process.
+Marisa previously worked for the East LA Community Corporation (ELACC), a non-profit housing developer that provides wraparound services for low-income Boyle Heights residents.
+She started her career as a high school English teacher at El Monte High School.
 ---